An Emergency Delivery

 Delivery was scheduled for the day after Thanksgiving, still several weeks before the Jan.
 5 due date.

 A few weeks prior Kelly went in for an ultrasound at Regional One Health.
-On her way home from the appointment, Dr. Samson called.
+On her way home from the appointment, her doctor called.
 He told her to immediately return to the hospital.
 The tear was wide open and it was time.

 Seventeen members of the Regional One Health team were ready when Kelly arrived.
 They wasted no time.